 For application stacks, this custom attribute captures the cost of resources in the application stack that aren't supported by Commander.
 If a value was set for Annual Stack Cost or Annual Deployment Cost in the service catalog, Commander automatically assigns a value for this custom attribute to application stacks deployed from service requests.
-To learn more, see Annual Stack Cost and Annual Deployment Cost.
+For more information, see Annual Stack Cost and Annual Deployment Cost.

 For VMs deployed from Marketplace AMIs, this custom attribute captures costs in addition to instance type costs.
 If a value was set for the Additional Annual Cost in the service catalog, Commander automatically assigns a value for this custom attribute to VMs deployed from service requests for Marketplace AMIs.
-To learn more, see Additional Annual Cost.
+For more information, see Additional Annual Cost.